packagist/private-packagist-docs/features/integration-github-bitbucket-gitlab.md

 #### GitHub
 * OAuth: Users authenticate on Private Packagist with their GitHub accounts
 * Synchronization:
-    * Keeps teams, their members, and access permissions in sync with your GitHub organisation
+    * Keeps teams, their members, and access permissions in sync with your GitHub organization
-    * The default repository permissions on Github is used to grant members access to your repositories
+    * The default repository permissions on GitHub is used to grant members access to your repositories
 * Code Credentials: GitHub App or GitHub API Token
 * Webhooks: Code changes, releases, created repositories, team creation or member changes

 #### GitHub Enterprise
 * OAuth: Users authenticate on Private Packagist with their GitHub accounts.
 Please contact us to set this up for the cloud plan or follow [this setup](../docs/enterprise/github-integration-setup.md) for enterprise.
 * Synchronization:
-    * Keeps team members and access permissions in sync with your GitHub Enterprise organisations
+    * Keeps team members and access permissions in sync with your GitHub Enterprise organizations
-    * The default repository permissions on Github is used to grant members access to your repositories
+    * The default repository permissions on GitHub is used to grant members access to your repositories
 * Code Credentials: GitHub API Token
 * Webhooks: Code changes, releases, created repositories, team creation or member changes